 Six one-week sprints to deliver the working solution into live.

 BJSS also organised a show and tell at the end of every week to showcase progress, review objectives and revalidate the agreed vision.
 To learn more about our delivery process, click here.

 By following this approach, the BJSS team rapidly developed a new cloud-native application on Google Cloud, using tools such as Google IAM, App Engine, Identity-Aware Proxy and Identity Platform.
 This resulted in a partial solution being tested and improved with end-users by week three of the delivery.
 Having passed the alpha phase, the BJSS team migrated the solution to DfT’s Google Cloud Platform, where it was continuously improved and prepared for launch.

-The full commitment and support from the key stakeholders at DfT and Highways England
+The full commitment and support from the key stakeholders at DfT and National Highways